cdoss3/cdoss3/README.md

 - 👀 I’m interested in math and data analysis for soccer.
 - 🌱 I’m currently learning python 3, SQL, R, LaTeX, Tableau
 - 💞️ I’m looking to collaborate on studying the mathematics of the game Rummikub
-- 📫 How to reach me - DM here
+- 📫 How to reach me - cdoss3pro@gmail.com

 <!---
 cdoss3/cdoss3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.